knatarasan/knatarasan.github.io/_posts/2025-08-07-robotic-arm-engineering-log.md

   - convert it into 3D ( before master elements of 3D drawing)
     - I am lagging in this step , struggling to mirror left side to right
     - struggling to extrude from different plane

+### 08oct2025
+- learning fusion 360 managed holes and how to include fasteners
+- need to include external objects , should learn assembly